refaelgold/moonsite-closet/README.md

 10.Daily update for all NPM modules according to [Official Guide](https://nodejs.dev/en/learn/update-all-the-nodejs-dependencies-to-their-latest-version/)

+11.Add filter fields on Cloth items page with using useEffect and if-else nested conditions.

 ## Tasks needed to be done

 1.Using AI for item recommended according user experience.